 Klipfolio is a platform that lets you build out dashboards for just about anything you can think of.
 For content marketing management, this tool helps you track content impressions, shares, read time, leads, etc. by integrating with all of your other tools plus Google Analytics.
 Getting your metrics and results in one place is a must.

 Like SnapApp, OneSpot is a platform for personalizing customer experiences with your content.
 The tool is a bit more advanced however and is relied on by corporations with physical stores.
 While SnapApp is best for digital teams, OneSpot is a clear winner for marketers looking to turn digital traffic into foot traffic.

-Ahrefs is an SEO tool that is a fan-favorite among SEM experts.
-It's known for having the best data when it comes to keyphrase research and backlinking opportunities.
+Ahrefs is an SEO tool that is a fan-favorite among SEM expertseyword.
+It's known for having the best data when it comes to keyword research and link building opportunities.
 You can use it to find new keyphrases that you want to rank for, and also to find sites that you want to target for backlinking outreach.

 Alexa is another SEO tool that every content marketing manager needs in their tech stack.
 Like Ahrefs, you can use it for keyword research.
 But it's competitor matrix, keyword ranking tracker and audience targeting tools are more robust and easier to use.

 Help a Report Out (also known as HARO) is a platform that lets you pitch your answers to journalists' questions for a chance to be featured in their articles on major publications.
 On their pro plans, you can track keyphrases relevant to your business so you don't have to spend time crawling through dozens of journalist questions.

 Smarp is a tool for employee advocacy.
 To do content marketing management right, you've got to get employees on board with sharing company content on social media.
 This platform helps employees find content relevant to their role or region.
 When they find something they like quickly and easily, they're more likely to share.